aumhaa/m4m7/README.md

 If there are features or fixes that you need for something, I'm happy to consider making them on a commissioned basis, drop me some mail and we can discuss.
 I generally stay very busy, but often times small changes can happen easily and quickly.

+(* Make sure you copy ALL THE FOLDERS FROM INSIDE the "Python Scripts" and "Livid Python Scripts" folders, not the "Python Scripts" or "Livid Pythons Scripts" folders themselves!)

 aumhaa@gmail.com